YarboJanks/buffered.io/source/_posts/2013-08-16-oscp-and-me.markdown

 * Don't break the rules.

 Points are allocated to you even if you don't managed to get SYSTEM/root on the machine.
 All is not lost if you can't do privilege escalation!
 However you _can not_ break the rules.
 In my exam, for example, there was at least one machine which wasn't allowed to be attacked at all using [MSF][].
 Breaking this rule would have meant 0 points for that machine.

-Prior to the exam starting I focused on the areas that I felt I was weakest, with the main one being Linux privilege escalation.
-There's a bit of material out there on it, and there's also g0tmi1lk's fantastic [cheat sheet][gotmilk_privesc], but I still failed to connect some of the dots during my travels.
-It's about now I must give a bit hat-tip to [Pipes][] and [Metlstorm][], both of [Insomnia Security][], for being two awesome mentors and providing me with fantastic insights on ways to get root.
-Those guys are awesome.

 I started my exam at 8am just as the family were leaving the house (taking son #1 to school).
 I was buzzing.
 I couldn't sit still I was that excited.
 I realised how much I had missed my time in the labs and the thought of having another crack was making me twitchy.